 Traveling to Cuba with Kids: What to Expect & Tips for Families

 Cuba is a vibrant, culturally rich destination that offers families a unique blend of history, adventure, and stunning natural beauty.
-If you're considering traveling to Cuba with kids aged 7-12, you’re in for an unforgettable experience.
-From exploring historic streets to snorkeling in crystal-clear waters, here’s what you need to know to make the most of your family adventure.
+You’re in for an unforgettable experience.
+From exploring historic streets to snorkelling in crystal-clear waters, if you choose to spend time in Cuba outside of our AmicusEsse Educational Program Days, here’s what you need to know to make the most of your family adventure.

 What to Expect in Cuba with Kids